jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 Page 115

-> And I don’t mean just focus on whatever thought is distracting you—I mean see if you can detect some feeling that is linked to the thought that is distracting you.
+> And I don’t mean just focus on whatever thought is distracting you — I mean see if you can detect some feeling that is linked to the thought that is distracting you.

 ### 9. “Self” Control